 Millions of people use air travel each year but many do not realize how things can differ during the time before and after takeoff.
 In the past year, news stories of passengers being removed from an aircraft or being detained at security checkpoints have increased dramatically.
 Unfortunately, many flyers are unaware of their rights when it comes to air travel.

 The U.S. Department of Transportation has a set list of specific rules and regulations that were created to protect passengers before and during travel.
 The rules cover a broad range of topics, including delayed flights, lost baggage, and discrimination.

-The next time you are preparing for an airplane ride, be sure to set some time aside to educate yourself on what rights you have (and are giving up) during your time in the sky.
+The next time you are preparing for an airplane ride, be sure to set some time aside to educate yourself on what rights you have (and are giving up) for a safe travel experience during your time in the sky.

 Before purchasing a ticket, the traveler must be made aware of all of the taxes and fees included in the base price, which is part of the Department of Transportation’s full-fare advertising rule.
 In addition to mandatory fees, travelers also have the right to know about optional fees including baggage, meal and drink options, cancellations and upgraded seats.

 If the flight you’re on is overbooked and you volunteer to give up your seat, you may be rewarded with perks such as hotel stays and travel vouchers.
 But if you were involuntarily bumped from your flight, you may be entitled to compensation and a written document explaining your rights.
 In some cases, bumped passengers can get reimbursed for up to double the amount that their ticket cost.